Telerik-Verified-Plugins/NFC-DemoApp/NFC/Plugins/NFC-0.6.1/README.md

 A ndef-mime event occurs when a `Ndef.TNF_MIME_MEDIA` tag is read and matches the specified MIME type.

 This function can be called multiple times to register different MIME types.
 You should use the *same* handler for all MIME messages.

     nfc.addMimeTypeListener("text/json", *onNfc*, success, failure);
     nfc.addMimeTypeListener("text/demo", *onNfc*, success, failure);

 On Android, MIME types for filtering should always be lower case.
 (See [IntentFilter.addDataType()](http://developer.android.com/reference/android/content/IntentFilter.html#addDataType\(java.lang.String\)))

 ### Supported Platforms

+- Android
+- BlackBerry 7

+## nfc.removeMimeTypeListener

+Removes the previously registered event listener added via `nfc.addMimeTypeListener`.

+    nfc.removeMimeTypeListener(mimeType, callback, [onSuccess], [onFailure]);

+### Parameters

+- __mimeType__: The MIME type to filter for messages.
+- __callback__: The previously registered callback.
+- __onSuccess__: (Optional) The callback that is called when the listener is successfully removed.
+- __onFailure__: (Optional) The callback that is called if there was an error during removal.

+### Supported Platforms